-Applying behavioral insights to how agencies share and collect information can improve payment integrity and reduce improper payments
+Applying insights from the social and behavioral sciences to how agencies share and collect information can improve payment integrity and reduce improper payments

 Background